Breathing & Meditation

 For Pitta Types

-Pitta types benefit from the cooling, balancing effect of Nadi Shodhana, particularly when stressed or overworked.
+Pitta types benefit from the cooling, balancing effect, especially when stressed or overworked.

 Recommendations:

-- Emphasise the left-nostril (cooling) breathing: begin and end with left-nostril exhales
+• Emphasise the left-nostril (cooling) breath.
+Begin and end with left-nostril exhales

 For Kapha Types

-Kapha types may prefer more energising breathing but benefit from Nadi Shodhana's balancing qualities.
+Kapha types often prefer more energising breathing but still benefit from the balancing qualities here.

 Recommendations:

-- Practise for 5-7 minutes as part of a broader pranayama routine
+• Practise for 5 to 7 minutes as part of a broader pranayama routine

-- Sit upright with no back support to maintain alertness
+• Sit upright with no back support to stay alert

 Common Mistakes and How to Avoid Them

 Forcing the breath.
-The breath should flow naturally and comfortably.
+The breath should flow naturally.
 If you feel strained, shorten the counts.

 Breathing through the mouth.
 All breathing in Nadi Shodhana is through the nose.
-If one nostril is partially blocked, breathe as fully as you can without mouth breathing.
+If one nostril is partially blocked, breathe as fully as you can without resorting to the mouth.

 Hunching the shoulders.
-Keep the shoulders relaxed and down.
+Keep them relaxed and down.
 If your right arm tires, support your elbow with your left hand.

 Counting too fast.
-Use a slow, steady count -- approximately one count per second.
-Some practitioners use a metronome or match counts to their heartbeat.
+Use a slow, steady count, roughly one per second.
+Some practitioners match counts to their heartbeat.

 Practising on a full stomach.
-Wait at least 2 hours after a meal before practising pranayama.
+Wait at least 2 hours after a meal.

 Skipping the preparation.
 Those initial settling breaths matter.
 They transition your mind from activity to practice.